 - Labor Day – First Monday in September

 - Columbus Day – Second Monday in October

 - Thanksgiving Day – Fourth Thursday in November

 - Christmas Day – December 25th

-The life, health, and safety of employees and individuals who receive County services is always a priority.
-Incident reporting comes after individuals are removed from danger and appropriate medical treatment is administered.
+The life, health, and safety of employees and individuals who receive County services are always a priority.
+Incident reporting comes after individuals are removed from danger, and appropriate medical treatment is administered.

 Anyone can report a safety concern by contacting Human Resources at firstname.lastname@example.org.
 Call 911 for emergencies.